Azure/bicep-types-az/generated/securityinsights/microsoft.securityinsights/2025-09-01/types.md

 ## MstiDataConnectorDataTypes
 ### Properties
-* **microsoftEmergingThreatFeed**: [MstiDataConnectorDataTypesMicrosoftEmergingThreatFeed](#mstidataconnectordatatypesmicrosoftemergingthreatfeed) (Required): Data type for Microsoft Threat Intelligence data connector.
+* **microsoftEmergingThreatFeed**: [MstiDataConnectorDataTypesMicrosoftEmergingThreatFeed](#mstidataconnectordatatypesmicrosoftemergingthreatfeed) (Required): Data type for Microsoft Threat Intelligence Platforms data connector.

 ## MstiDataConnectorDataTypesMicrosoftEmergingThreatFeed
 ### Properties
 * **lookbackPeriod**: string (Required): The lookback period for the feed to be imported.
-The date-time to begin importing the feed from, for example: 2024-01-01T00:00:00.000Z.
 * **state**: 'Disabled' | 'Enabled' | string (Required): Describe whether this data type connection is enabled or not.

 ## MstiDataConnectorProperties